AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-05.md

 We are now at a point where we will need to change our build process.

-We will be modifying the index.php file to be a lot more lightweight, and it will use fiules from within the framework.
+We will be modifying the `index.php` file to be a lot more lightweight, and it will use files from within the framework.

 So it is time to swap to Laragon and run the web and database servers.